fthsband/music-department/README.md

 # TO-DO

 - - Create Google Calendar video
-- - Mobile support

 - - Choose images to use, clearly I can't use all of them
 - - - Use said images on sides of pages
-- - - Use said images in the middle of long text walls
 - - - Choose low brass img
-- - - Get student execs, ~~field captains~~, morale
+- - - Get student execs, morale

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 # CODE LINE BREAKDOWN

-- - index.html - 115
+- - index.html - 125
 - - links.html - 152
 - - about.html - 147
 - - performances.html -